mribary/pyDigest/Ddf_documentation.md

 Manual inspection has revealed that Greek script had been lost during manual editing in step 7 above.
 The Python file recovers the `TextUnit` column from `Ddf_v102.csv` and inserts them into `Ddf_v105.csv`.
 The output `csv` file is streamlined to keep the index, the four-level _Digest_ reference and the text only.
 These columns will be used to create the SQL database.

+12. Manual editing > BKO_v006.csv

+Based on `Work_ref`, a verbose `title` is added to the `BKO` dataframe which includes the title of the work in an unabbreviated format and drops the book numbers where the work in the `BKO` dataframe is split.
+Where the verbose title could not be verified by checking against Mommsen's print edition, a `?` mark is added to the title to indicate that the data may need to be updated at a later point.

 ### 3. Additional dataframes

 1. Sections dataframes